-Once an appropriate set of adjustments have been identified, this is formalised through the creation of an ILP for students who are identified in the Midly Gifted category.
-The ILP will focus on looking at the learning style of the individual and pedagogical adjustments.
+Once an appropriate set of adjustments have been identified, this is formalised through the creation of an Individual Learning Profile for students.
+The ILP is produced on the school TASS system and provides individual information about students to their teachers and sets mandatory adjustments and considerations for the individual.
+The ILP will focus on looking at the learning preferences and pedagogical adjustments and provide some personalised information about the student for their teachers.

 In addition to the school's focus on differentiation within the classroom, experiences complementing the regular classroom curriculum also play a key role in developing students who have been identified with particular academic giftedness.
-Further differentiation may be provided through implementation of programs or an IEP coordinated through the Learning Enhancement team, class teachers, Head of Secondary, Head of Primary.
-An IEP will be investigated with specific goals for students who are identified in the moderately gifted (IQ 130+) or above categories.
-Appropriate educational provision for gifted students includes forms of grouping, curriculum and/or instructional differentiation, curriculum compacting, and for some students, considerations of varying forms of acceleration.
+Further differentiation may be provided through implementation of programs.
+Appropriate educational provision for gifted students includes forms of grouping, curriculum and/or instructional differentiation, curriculum compacting and telescoping, and for some students, considerations of varying forms of acceleration.